-Note: There’s an interactive version of this post as an Observable notebook here.
+Note: Check out an interactive version of this post as an Observable notebook here.

 By Year and Month

-Let’s start with the number of photos I took each year.
-It is displayed in the chart at the top.
+We start with the number of photos I took each year.1 It is displayed in the chart at the top.
 The trend is obvious, I take more photos each year.
 While 2012 to 2016 saw moderate growth, I was quite surprised by the explosion in 2017 and 2018.

 I see a few reasons for this: Obviously, I just take more photos in general.
-More specifically, I stopped filtering myself.
+But I also stopped filtering myself.
 I now take a lot of pictures of everday mundane things for archival purposes, like a visual diary.
 Ten years down the road, I want to get a good feel of how my life is today.
-And finally, I started asking friends and family to share their photos with me more regurlarly.
+Finally, I started asking friends and family to share their photos with me more regurlarly.

 The bottom right chart shows photos by month.
 December is the clear winner and reflects the collected Christmas and New Year’s Eve photos from our family gatherings.
 Apparently I don’t take many photos in the cold months of January and February.

 The chart on the bottom left combines both charts and gives photos per year and month.
 Christmas time each year is noticeable again (and increasing each year) but I also have yearly photos in April from my birthday.

 By Weekday and Time of Day

 I was particularly interested in when I take most photos, i.e. which weekday or time of day.
 The bottom right chart clearly highlights Saturday as my photo day of choice.
 Makes sense since that’s when most exciting things happen.
 Friday and Sunday, too, stand out from the regular workdays.